-Office 365 offers basic protection to deal with some of the things that could damage your data, but there are things it doesn’t protect you from.
+Office 365 offers basic protection to deal with some of the things that could damage your data, but there are things it doesn’t protect you from, and there are side effects to some of the optional protection features.
 Even if you feel you are well protected, the restore might be time intensive and quite a bit more work if you don’t have a third-party backup tool.
-So, maybe backup is a Good Idea™ after all.
+So, maybe backup is a Good Thing™ after all.

-If, for example, you accidentally delete an email, OneDrive file, or SharePoint item, Office 365 has a Recycle Bin that allows you to get it back for a set period of time.
+Say, for example, you accidentally delete an email, OneDrive file, or SharePoint item.
+Office 365 has places where it stores deleted items that allow you to get it back for a set period of time.
 You just need to locate the deleted item in the Recycle Bin before it expires (and hope it wasn’t manually emptied by an admin – rogue or otherwise).
 But what if malware deletes files you don’t use frequently so you won’t notice the deletion?
 You will only be able to recover them if you notice the deletion within the specified retention period.
 And if you don’t notice in time – because the malware is hoping you won’t – you lose the data forever.
-In addition, if malware deletes hundreds or thousands of files, you will be spending quite a lot of time in the Recycle Bin locating each file and putting it back, since Office 365 can only restore a single file at a time.
-Many refer to this method of recovery as “dumpster diving,” which no one should use as their backup method.
+In addition, if malware deletes hundreds or thousands of files, you will be spending quite a lot of time in the Recycle Bin locating each file and putting it back, a process some refer to as “dumpster diving,” which no one should use as their backup method.

 An attacker intent on doing your company harm might also attempt to gain administrative access to your Office 365 account via phishing, social engineering, or even taking advantage of a vulnerability in Office 365 itself.
-A rogue admin can easily disable versioning.
-Even features like Legal Hold – which some people use for extended retention – will not stand up to a rogue or fake administrator.
+A rogue admin (or well-meaning admin attempting to save space) can easily disable versioning or reduce it to a very low number.
+Even features like Legal Hold will not stand up to a rogue or fake administrator.
 This is why we backup data that matters to us, and Office 365 is no exception.

-In Office 365 for IT pros, by Tony Redmond, et al, there is a chapter, “Backup for Office 365” which starts with the sentence (emphasis mine) “Backup for Office 365 data isn’t strictly necessary.”
+In Office 365 for IT pros, by Tony Redmond, Paul Robichaux, et al, there is a chapter, “Backup for Office 365” which starts with the sentence (emphasis mine) “Backup for Office 365 data isn’t strictly necessary.”.
 Although the author seems to be arguing against backups, I believe a few quotes from the chapter will actually prove my point (again, emphasis mine):

 “Many companies believe that backups are a good thing because they would like to have a method of restoring data should the need arise. … to go back to a specific time in case a tenant is infected with ransomware … to meet regulatory requirements … have multiple copies of important corporate data outside the control of a single provider.
 The ability to recover from administrator error….
 If [users] make a mistake and if they don’t [recover deleted items] before the retention period, they won’t be able to retrieve the data.”
 He says that “Office 365 includes mechanisms to address some but not all of these requirements.”
 That seems like a whole lot of reasons to backup!

-As to versioning, he verifies that administrators can “disable versioning or limit the number of versions of an item to keep.”
-(So it does not protect you against a rogue or unauthorized admin.)
+As to versioning, Tony Redmond verifies that administrators can “disable versioning or limit the number of versions of an item to keep.”
+(So it does not protect you against a rogue or unauthorized admin, unless you use a retention policy with a retention lock.)
 He also says “if a virus or ransomware attack hits a tenant and infects all the files in a library, it might be possible to redress much [but not at all] of the damage by restoring the previous version.”
 He references a PowerShell Script that can help you with that, but there are multiple comments on that site from people that experienced the kinds of scenarios mentioned above.